nozer0/nozer0.github.io/_posts/en/2014-03-04-how-to-use-git.md

 <a id="revert"></a>
 ### Revert ###

-Sometimes, we may mistake to commit something, or we want to revert the recent changes, here are some commands satisify the purpose.
+Sometimes, we may mistake to commit something, or we want to revert the recent changes, here are some commands satisfy the purpose.

 ```sh
 	# revert change on index only, and keep in working directory